Pneumatic-Tomographic Tactile Skin for Multicontact Localization and Force Estimation: INTRODUCTION

-As the non-uniform sensitivity directly impacts the sensor's contact force and location estimation, it has been studied by several researchers by using reliable ground-truth contact data for improving physics-based model calibration or as training data for machine learning.
-Lee et al.~\cite{RN721} introduced a single-point indentation testbed to obtain a coefficient field.
-This coefficient field was then used to calibrate the conductivity image into a pressure field, ensuring approximately constant sensitivity across all locations and thereby improving force detection accuracy.
-Later, they developed a sophisticated multi-point indenter and sim-to-real transfer learning pipeline for multi-contact prediction \cite{RN1086}.
-Chen and Liu leveraged the symmetry of the sensor structure \cite{RN1068}.
-They proposed the intensity scaling method to correct reconstructed conductivity magnitudes, achieving a more uniform sensitivity distribution.
-Similarly, Chen et al. \cite{RN929} introduced a pseudo-array method based on single-contact experiment data.
-This approach equally divided the EIT-based sensor's surface into a \textit{pseudo-array} unit, obtained a force-to-conductivity mapping relationship for each unit, and developed the Jacobian vector correction method, which enabled near-uniform sensitivity across the sensing area without extensive calibration data \cite{RN999}; however, their work was limited to single-point contact force detection.
+As the nonuniform sensitivity directly impacts the sensor's contact force estimation, it has been studied by several researchers by using reliable ground-truth contact data to improve physics-based model calibration or to provide training data.
+Lee et al.~\cite{RN721} introduced a single-point indentation testbed that yields a coefficient field.
+This coefficient field was then used to calibrate the conductivity image into a pressure field, ensuring approximately uniform sensitivity across the surface, which improves force estimation accuracy.
+Subsequently, they developed a sophisticated multipoint indenter and sim-to-real transfer learning pipeline for multi-contact prediction \cite{RN1086}.
+Chen and Liu exploited the symmetry of the sensor structure \cite{RN1068}.
+They proposed the intensity scaling method to correct for the reconstructed conductivity magnitudes, producing a more uniform sensitivity.
+Similarly, Chen et al. \cite{RN929} introduced a pseudoarray method based on single-contact experiment data.
+This approach equally divided the surface of the EIT-based sensor into a pseudo-array unit, obtained a force-to-conductivity mapping for each unit, and developed the Jacobian vector correction method, which enabled near-uniform sensitivity across the sensing area without extensive calibration data \cite{RN999}.
+However, their work was limited to the estimation of single-point contact force.

-All the aforementioned EIT-based tactile sensors require additional calibration apparatus to obtain ground truth contact locations and force magnitudes, such as an XYZ stage or a motion capture device with a loadcell, even multi-point indenter systems.
-The use of these apparatuses hinders the real-world application of the above methods because the contact experiment is cumbersome, time-consuming, and difficult to scale, especially when the robot skin consistently deforms or is installed on complex robot body surfaces where data collection system cannot reach.
+While these calibration approaches have improved the sensitivity across the surface, making it more uniform, significant challenges remain for EIT-based force estimation.
+Multi-contact scenarios are especially difficult, often requiring dense spatial calibration and tightly controlled contact conditions to achieve reliable performance.

+Integrating additional modalities offers a promising alternative to avoid this calibration challenge.
+BioTac \cite{RN1253} exemplifies this idea at the fingertip scale: a weakly conductive fluid inside an elastomer deforms under load, producing a distributed impedance pattern, while the pressure of the internal fluid is measured concurrently.
+This combined impedance and pressure approach is conceptually similar to ours.
+However, BioTac relies on a sealed fluid capsule with a rigid core and multilayer packaging optimized for fingertips, which complicates scaling to large, conformable skins and does not provide multi-contact force calibration across wide areas.